Below you will find pages that utilize the taxonomy term “docker”

 Zero Downtime Docker Deployment with Tutum

 In this post I will detail how to achieve (almost) zero downtime deployment of Docker containers with the Tutum Docker hosting service.
 Tutum is a service that really simplifies deploying with Docker, and it even has special facilities for enabling zero downtime deployment, i.e. the Tutum team has a version of HAProxy that can switch seamlessly between Docker containers in tandem with Tutum’s API.
 There is the caveat though, that at the time of writing, there is slight downtime involved with HAProxy’s switching of containers, typically a few seconds.
+I have been assured though, that this will be improved upon before Tutum goes into General Availability.

 Using Papertrail from Docker/Tutum